Josh Wakely: Other TV Projects

 Wakely is currently developing multiple television projects based on various other music catalogues for which he has acquired the rights.

 Wakely secured for Grace the rights to international music icon Bob Dylan’s entire 600-plus song catalogue, and is creating a television drama series based on his music.

 Building on the popularity of Beat Bugs and the added success of the Dylan deal, Wakely secured additional groundbreaking deals for Grace, locking in the rights to the Jobete and Stone Diamond catalogues that comprise hundreds of Motown's greatest hits and Universal Music Group’s (UMG) vast collection of recorded master and publishing catalogues to create scripted entertainment based on the characters and themes found within these hallowed songbooks.

 With extensive access to UMG's illustrious collection of catalogues, Wakely is also currently developing three television series: 27, Tropical Melody Island, and Mixtape (all working titles), all based on the music found within these catalogues.

 In 2010, Wakely served as a writer on the acclaimed family series Lockie Leonard, which was nominated for a BAFTA and won an Australian Film Institute Award for Best Children's Drama.

 Film Projects

 Wakely wrote and directed My Mind’s Own Melody, a cinematic modern musical that came out in 2011 and was accepted into the 2013 New York Film Festival.
 The short film featured original music and lyrics by former Silverchair front-man Daniel Johns and stars Golden Globe Award winner Lisa Gerrard.

-Wakely has optioned the rights to the best-selling memoir Half a Life, which tells the haunting story of one man's 20-year struggle with the accidental death of his high school classmate.
+Wakely has optioned the rights to Darin Strauss' best-selling memoir Half a Life, which tells the haunting story of one man's 20-year struggle with the accidental death of his high school classmate.